rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

 ### Configure Apache2 and set up the heartbeat on the servers

-Perform the following steps on the master and slave servers.
+Perform the following steps on the primary and replica servers.
 Each step indicates where to perform the step.

-1. (Master) Install Apache on the master server by running the following
+1. (Primary) Install Apache on the primary server by running the following
    commands:

         sudo apt-get update
         sudo apt-get install heartbeat
         sudo apt-get install apache2

-2. (Master) Create the ***/etc/heartbeat/authkeys*** file on the master server and enter the following text.
-The contents are the same for the master server and the slave server.
+2. (Primary) Create the ***/etc/heartbeat/authkeys*** file on the primary server and enter the following text.
+The contents are the same for the primary server and the replica server.
 Substitute your own passphrase.

    *File contents:*

         auth 1
         1 sha1 YourSecretPassPhrase

-3. (Master) Set the correct permissions on the ***/etc/heartbeat/authkeys***
+3. (Primary) Set the correct permissions on the ***/etc/heartbeat/authkeys***
    file:

         chmod 600 /etc/heartbeat/authkeys

-4. (Master) Create the ***/etc/heartbeat/haresources*** file on the master server and enter the following contents (with your master server public IP address).
-The contents are the same for the master server and the slave server.
+4. (Primary) Create the ***/etc/heartbeat/haresources*** file on the primary server and enter the following contents (with your primary server public IP address).
+The contents are the same for the primary server and the replica server.

    *File contents:*

-        master-instance-hostname 10.23.233.113/24
+        primary-instance-hostname 10.23.233.113/24

-5. (Master) Create the ***/etc/heartbeat/ha.cf*** file on master server and enter the following text.
+5. (Primary) Create the ***/etc/heartbeat/ha.cf*** file on primary server and enter the following text.
 The lines with comments are the ones that have to be modified.

    *File contents:*